dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     It allows you to define new subclasses of the various modalities.
 You can add cars, bikes, canoes, and gliders to it.
 But it deliberately does not want to support adding entire new modalities by extending `Vehicle` directly.
-You can't add vehicles that, say, fly through space because the library isn't designed to support that.
+You cannot add vehicles that, say, fly through space because the library isn't designed to support that.

     If we require subclasses to have the same restrictions, then there's no way